What Are the Best Places to Stay in Thailand for Families in 2026?

 12. Khao Sok – Jungle Magic and Floating Bungalows

 Khao Sok is one of Thailand’s most stunning national parks.
-It’s where you’ll find Cheow Lan Lake, a man-made lake created back in the ’80s when they built a dam in the middle of the rainforest.
+It’s where you’ll find Cheow Lan Lake, a man-made lake created in the ’80s when they built a dam in the middle of ancient rainforest.
 But don’t let the word “artificial” fool you.
 This place feels wild, ancient, and completely untouched.

 You’ll cruise past limestone cliffs rising straight from the water, sleep in floating bungalows, and wake up to the sound of gibbons echoing through the jungle.
 It’s one of the most breathtaking places we’ve been in Thailand, and it’s nothing like the beachy south.